microsoft/ignite-learning-paths-training-ops/ops40/demo-setup.md

 Standard                    https://ttshoppingdbfqkz63c47hsxc.documents.azure.com:443/  False                      True                                             False                            GlobalDocumentDB  East US 2   ttshoppingdbfqkz63c47hsxc  Succeeded            ops40-demo-update-002
 ```

-OOnce done, push the updates back to GitHub.
+Once done, push the updates back to GitHub.
 This repository is used in the next two steps for creating an Azure Pipeline.

-## Create Azure Pipeline Service Connection
+## Create Azure Pipeline service connection

 1. Navigate to the new Azure DevOps organization, and then the new DevOps project.